Do you find yourself stuck between a bag of fast food and wanting to eat better?

 When your day started early to fit in a quick workout, you ate lunch by 11:00, powered your way through calls and errands, and now the afternoon is filled with soccer practice and piano lessons, dinner can be a LONG way off!

-You know the drill..you eat pretty well early in the day, but willpower decreases in the afternoon thanks to and before you know it, you are eating fries, your children’s chips, cookies, and even the wallpaper off the walls!
+You know the drill..you eat pretty well early in the day, but willpower decreases in the afternoon thanks to an increase in stress (cortisol hormone) and an increase in the hunger hormone, ghrelin.
+Before you know it, you are eating fries, your children’s chips, cookies, and even the wallpaper off the walls, and hormones are definitely to blame!

 Your active lifestyle needs a food makeover, right?